Updated on 7 April 2020, also posted to www.innovationcoach.co.za/blog

 - How strong is your team and organisation at making sense not only of what is happening, but what is emerging?

-- How much time are you spending in the future, imagining how things could be and then finding ways to come and fetch those stuck in the present or the past?
+- How much time are you spending imagining how things could be in the future and then finding ways to go and fetch those stuck in the present or the past?

 Let me know what you are trying, and what seems to be working for you and your team.
 Your comments and suggestions are useful to all my other clients and friends who are reading this blog.